-Mexico toll hits nine from A(H1N1) swine fluJanuary 23rd, 2012 in Diseases, Conditions, Syndromes /
+Mexico toll hits nine from A(H1N1) swine fluJanuary 23, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The death toll in Mexico from an outbreak of A(H1N1) swine flu has hit nine, with 573 cases detected, officials said Sunday.

 The strain represents some 90 percent of detected cases of influenza in the country, the health ministry said in a statement.